kbasaran/Speaker-Calculator/to-do.md

-trigger a "clear coil choices combobox" when the coil parameters are changed. add export curve functionality add export model functionality
+trigger a "clear coil choices combobox" when the coil parameters are changed. add export curve functionality add export model functionality home button in plot brings back to SPL settings and not to the starting state of chosen data.